Which of the following statements best describes a chemical prope... | Study Prep in Pearson+

 C

-It is a characteristic that can only be observed when a substance undergoes a chemical change.
+It describes the ability of a substance to undergo a specific chemical change.

 D

-It is a property that can be measured without changing the substance's identity.
+It is a property that depends only on the physical state of the substance.

 Verified step by step guidance